Double Ninth Festival: Origin

-In 1966, Taiwan rededicated the holiday as "Senior Citizens' Day", underscoring one custom as it is observed in Mainland China, where the festival is also an opportunity to care for and appreciate the elderly.
+According to legend, the traditions of hiking and drinking chrysanthemum wine on this day began with the Han dynasty man Fei Changfang and his disciple Huan Jing.
+One year, Fei advised Huan to bring chrysanthemum wine and food and climb a mountain with his family on the ninth day of the ninth month.
+Huan followed his master's instructions, and when he returned home he found that his livestock had all suddenly died; if he had not climbed the mountain as instructed, the same would have happened to him and his family.

+An alternative origin story involves intrigue in the imperial court of Emperor Gaozu of Han.
+As part of Empress Lü's jealous plot against Consort Qi, the latter's maid was forced out of the imperial palace.
+The maid, surnamed Jia (賈 (贾)), told the common people that in the palace it was customary to wear dogwood and drink chrysanthemum wine on the ninth day of the ninth month, and these customs spread more widely.

 Double Ninth may have originated as a day to drive away danger, but like the Chinese New Year, over time, it became a day of celebration.
-In contemporary times it is an occasion for hiking and chrysanthemum appreciation.
+In contemporary times, it is an occasion for hiking and chrysanthemum appreciation.
 Other activities include flying kites, making flower cakes, and welcoming married daughters back home for visiting.

+The festival is also an opportunity to care for and appreciate the elderly, and to that end, Taiwan has rededicated the holiday as Senior Citizens' Day.

 Stores sell rice cakes (糕 "gāo", a homophone for height 高) with mini colorful flags to represent zhuyu.
 Most people drink chrysanthemum tea, while a few traditionalists drink homemade chrysanthemum wine.
-Children learn poems about chrysanthemums, and many localities host chrysanthemum exhibits.
+Children learn poems about chrysanthemums and many localities host chrysanthemum exhibits.
 Mountain climbing races are also popular; winners get to wear a wreath made of zhuyu.
-In Shandong province, people drink spicy radish soup to bring good luck; it comes from an old saying, "Drink the radish soup, the whole family will not suffer".